krdarrah/trigBoard_docs/docs/solar.rst

 .. image:: images/badwakes3timesanhour.png
 	:align: center

 Now it can never reach a purely solar state - as soon as the voltage hits 2V there, the output is disabled or it switches over to the battery backup.
-But there's tradeoffs with everything, so what you added more light? for longer period of time? or decreased the on time somehow?
+But there's trade-offs with everything, so what if you added more light? for longer period of time? or decreased the on time somehow?
 These are all things to consider and experiment with.
+Or maybe you're fine with this and just need a "battery extender".
+That works too!

 **Super Capacitor Reserve**
 ============================

-The built in Super Capacitor is very high quality and has low ESR and low leakage.
-This is great for supplying power to the trigBoard with it's high current spikes needed by the ESP32 module.
-Only problem is that you're limited to 20-30 wakes maybe, so for an application that has plenty of light (outdoors) that would charge the 2.5F capacitor quickly, you can expand this storage with a "Super Capacitor Reserve".  an example might be an outdoor weather station that reports data every 5minutes.
-During the day this is fine, but that last long overnight.
+The built-in Super Capacitor is very high quality, has low ESR, and low leakage.
+This is great for supplying power to the trigBoard with its high current spikes needed by the ESP32 module.
+Only problem is that you're limited to 20-30 wakes maybe, so for an application that has plenty of light (outdoors) that would charge the 2.5F capacitor quickly, you can expand this storage with a "Super Capacitor Reserve".
+An example might be an outdoor weather station that reports data every 5minutes.
+During the day this is fine, but that won't last long overnight.
 The solution is to add low cost/quality 100F capacitors in parallel with the existing 2.5 capacitor.
 In this circuit, the capacitors are only rated for 2.7V, so two are needed in series with 1M ohm balancing resistors.
 Then for safety, a series 10ohm resistor in-line with to the trigSolar board.  **NOTE** - these capacitors are available in the Tindie store now, but soon will be a board with JST connector making this an easy upgrade.

 .. image:: images/supercapreserverdrawing.png
 	:align: center